jmgardeto/linuxcnc29-Docs-drafts/README.md

 # linuxcnc29-Docs-drafts
-Proposals, reviews and improvements to the documentation.
-Drafts.
+**Documentation: Drafts for proposals, revisions and improvements.**

 Inspired by https://github.com/jnavila/git-manpages-l10n

 Based on po4a at https://github.com/mquinson/po4a

+How to write good documentation?
+Well, this is another story.
+It is a matter for developers.
+This repository is focused on another aspect .... internationalization and localization; in other words, translations of good documentation.

 **Fact:** untranslated free software is useless for non-English speakers.

 **Fact:** the actual translations represent a huge effort of many individuals, crippled by small technical difficulties.

-The gettext tool suite extract the strings to translate from a program in a standardized format (PO files, or catalogs).
-Other tools assist translators in translating these PO files.
+Traditionally, the gettext toolsuite is used to extract the strings to be translated from a program in a standardized format (PO files or catalogs).
+Other tools help translators to translate these PO files.
 Then gettext uses the result at runtime to display the translated messages to end users.
+The user interface translation seems to be well resolved.

 Regarding documentation, however, the situation still somewhat disappointing.
 When the original documentation is modified, keeping track of the modifications quickly turns unpleasant and error prone.